 From the self-explanatory title, it’s quite clear that the blue screen of death is triggered when drivers in the device fall into some trouble.
-The issue may continue to run in outdated conditions whereas few other basic reasons for BSOD error may too involve.
-Since the Blue Screen of Death has wide range of causes, the resolutions will vary depending upon the situation.
-For your ease of access, quick links of workarounds are provided below –
+The issue may continue to run in outdated conditions whereas a few other basic reasons for BSOD error may too exist.
+Since the Blue Screen of Death has a wide range of causes, the resolutions will vary depending upon the situation.
+For your ease of access, quick links to workarounds are provided below –

 1] Disable the Driver Verifier